Breast Lift Houston

 - Where your nipples and areolas are located in relation to the rest of the breast.

 - The amount of tissue your breasts have as well as the quality of the breast tissue.

 Houston patients with reservations and questions about their breast lift can obtain the advice needed to make an informed decision about their surgery.

 Breast Lift with Augmentation or Reduction

-In some cases, Dr. Craig may recommend combining a breast augmentation or breast reduction with a breast lift to improve the shape and fullness of your breasts.
+In some cases, our doctors may recommend combining a breast augmentation or breast reduction with a breast lift to improve the shape and fullness of your breasts.
 Women who have lost substantial breast volume can enhance the fullness of their breasts with a breast augmentation.
 Houston patients with large, sagging breasts can benefit from a breast reduction, which combines the removal of breast tissue with a breast lift to obtain smaller, well-shaped breasts.

 During the Breast Lift Procedure

 Your surgery will be scheduled at a local outpatient surgery center, where a certified anesthesiologist will administer general anesthesia on the day of your procedure.
 After the anesthesia has taken effect, Dr. Fusi and Dr. Craig will:

 - Breast tissue will be lifted and repositioned.